Formal (previous) positions

 – Society for the History of Technology (SHOT) until 2010.

-1) Co-Editor (with dr. Joel Harmon) of the area Linking Theory & Practice of the Organization Management Journal (Routledge, Taylor & Francis).
+1) Co-Editor (with dr. Joel Harmon) of the area Linking Theory & Practice of the Organization Management Journal (Taylor & Francis).

 2) Regional Editor Europe (with dr. Caroline McMullan) of the International Journal of Emergency Services (Emerald).